PhuyalGaurav/kaloforge/README.md

-# Kalaforge
+# Kaloforge
 **AI-Powered Resume & Cover Letter Generator**

 **Project Overview**
-Kalaforge is a web application that leverages AI to generate tailored resumes and cover letters based on user-provided job details.
+Kaloforge is a web application that leverages AI to generate tailored resumes and cover letters based on user-provided job details.
 Utilizing the OpenAI API, this project aims to provide job seekers with personalized documents to enhance their job application process.